bdavisdotcom/edge-test/Reviewer-README.md

 ## List of dev comments
 - I didn't get time to work on css / styles
 - I ran out of time before I could add unit / integration tests
-- field / form validation could use more work, again, I was against time constraints
+- field / form validation could use more work, again, I ran out of time

 ### In the real world...
 - All this should be under HTTPS (this was not done for this test)